dr-rompecabezas/free-genai-bootcamp-2025/README.md

 # GenAI Bootcamp 2025: Toki Pona AI-Enhanced Language Learning Experiments

 This repository contains assignments completed during ExamPro's free GenAI Bootcamp.
 Be aware that **this code is not meant for production use**.
-The releases and git tags are meant to serve as a record of progress through the boot camp.
+The git tags only serve as a record of progress through the bootcamp.
 Similarly, GitHub issues have been used to help instructors quickly reference the commits related to a particular assignment.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->